Interview: Discussing seasonal demand forecasting with an inventory management expert

 Understanding these four key elements will allow you to proactively optimise your inventory levels ready for seasonal increases.
 You’ll be able to achieve stock levels that meet the seasonal demand, whilst also incrementally increasing your safety stock to account for any associated uncertainty in the forecast.

-What are the typical challenges companies face when addressing these four aspects?
+What are the typical challenges companies face when addressing these four aspects of seasonal demand?

 If you don’t have the right tools to calculate the four factors I describe above, it will be challenging to produce accurate data, particularly if you have a large product range.
 Utilising inventory forecasting software, such as EazyStock, can speed up the calculation process, allowing you to focus on analysing the data and making informed decisions.